 - Extreme myopia (nearsightedness)

-- Previous retinal detachment in one eye (the other eye is at higher risk once detachment occurs in one eye)
+- Previous retinal detachment in one eye

-- Previous eye surgery, especially cataract removal
+- Previous eye surgery, especially cataract surgery

 - Eye diseases, including uveitis, lattice degeneration, retinoschisis